cerb/cerb.github.io/_guides/mail/layout/html-templates.md

 ---
-title: "Send email on company letterhead"
+title: Send email on company letterhead
 excerpt: In this example we'll create a letterhead mail template and demonstrate how to use it when sending mail from the browser or using bots.
+summary: This page provides a comprehensive guide on how to create and use email templates with company letterhead in Cerb.
+It covers the process of setting up a new HTML template for emails, including adding a company logo, customizing the layout with CSS, and incorporating HTML signatures.
+The guide also explains how to apply these templates when sending emails from the browser or through bots, ensuring consistent corporate branding.
+Additionally, it highlights the ability to toggle between plaintext and HTML modes and offers tips for previewing and modifying templates for compatibility with various email readers.
+References to external resources, such as Wikipedia on Cascading Style Sheets, are also included for further reading.
 permalink: /guides/mail/html-templates/
 layout: integration
 topic: Mail